-- Student apartments are shared apartments between 2 or 3 students.
-You will get a private bedroom and share the rest of the spaces with your flat mates.
-Price range for a student apartment is 200-300€ per tenant, depending on the location/number of rooms present in the apartment.
-Please note, only a very limited amount of student apartments is partly furnished and most of the apartments are unfurnished.
-Even if the apartment selected is partly furnished, you will still need to buy your house essentials, such as pillow, mattress, duvet, and kitchen cooking tools.
-In unfurnished apartments you will have to buy both your own furniture and house essentials.
-Please check if the apartment you have been offered is furnished or unfurnished and act accordingly.
-Shared laundry rooms and sauna are usually available in the building (you might need to book a time before use).
-Water, heating, electricity, and internet are usually included in the rent price, but you might need to buy your own modem to access the internet connection.
+- Student apartments (shared apartments) are usually shared apartments between 2 or 3 students.
+The price range for a student apartment is between 200-300€ per tenant, depending on the location/number of rooms present in the apartment.
+Please note, many student apartments are unfurnished, and you will need to buy your own furniture and household items.
+Shared laundry rooms and sauna are usually available in the building for your use.
+Water, heating, electricity, and internet are usually included in the rent price of students apartments, but you may need to buy your own modem to access the internet connection.
 A limited amount of students' family apartments is also offered.
 More info about student apartments, rules, and contracts here: For students - Kouvolan Asunnot Oy.

-- Rental apartments are private (not-shared) options and are advised if you move to Finland with family members.
-Price range for a rental apartment is 500-800€, depending on the location and number of rooms present in the apartment.
+- Rental apartments are private (not-shared) options and are usually advised if you move to Finland with family members.
+Price range for rental apartments is 500-800€, depending on size and location.
 Apartments are often unfurnished, and you will need to buy your own furniture and household items.
-Shared laundry rooms and sauna are usually available in the building (you might need to book a time before use).
-Please note, in most of the rental apartments, electricity is not included in the rent price, and you are responsible of creating your own contract (more info below in "Examples of internet and electricity providers" section).
-Depending on the apartment, water and internet fee might be included in the rent, but you might need to buy a modem to get access to the internet connection.
-Please make sure which costs are included in the rent price and which aren 't before signing the rental agreement and make the needed services contracts accordingly (i.e. electricity contract).
+Shared laundry rooms and sauna are usually available in the building.
+Please note, in most of the normal rental apartments, electricity is not included in the rent price, and you are responsible of creating your own electricity contract (more info below in "Examples of internet and electricity providers" section).
+Depending on the apartment, water and internet fees might be included in the rent, but you may need to buy a modem to get access to the internet connection.
+Check which utilities are included in the rent price before signing the rental agreement and make the contracts with the providers of the utilities that are not included (i.e. electricity contract).